eddiejessup/porc/source/index.md

 c := gorc.NewClient(apiKey)
 ```

+Authentication for Orchestrate.io applications is provided by HTTP Basic Authentication over SSL.
+Authenticate with an API key as the username and no password.
+API keys can be created or revoked from the [Orchestrate.io Dashboard](https://dashboard.orchestrate.io) on a per-application basis.

+## Ping

-If you wish to validate your API key, you can make an authenticated HEAD request to the /v0 endpoint (no collection or key necessary).
+If you wish to validate your API key, you can make an authenticated HEAD request to the /v0 endpoint (no collection name necessary).
+These requests do not count towards your API usage.

 > Example API key validation via HEAD request